megansquire/masteringDM/README.md

 # masteringDM
-Code and examples for the Mastering Data Mining project
+Code and examples for the Mastering Data Mining book